 IL=VRL=43AI_L = \frac{V}{R_L} = \frac{4}{3} \, \text{A}

 This matches the load behavior of the original circuit.
-That is exactly the point of Norton's theorem: different internal forms, same behavior at the terminals.
+Different internal forms, same behavior at the terminals.

-One common mistake is finding RNR_N from the live circuit without saying what happens to the independent sources.
-For this step, independent voltage sources become shorts and independent current sources become opens.
+• Step 3 (Norton resistance): finding RNR_N from the live circuit without stating what happens to the independent sources.
+Independent voltage sources become shorts, independent current sources become opens, and dependent sources require a test source instead.

-Another mistake is assuming Norton form works for any circuit.
-The standard theorem applies to linear two-terminal networks.
-If the circuit is nonlinear, the same simple equivalent may not hold over every operating condition.
+• Step 1 (scope): assuming Norton form works for any circuit.
+The standard theorem applies to linear two-terminal networks; a nonlinear circuit may not hold the same simple equivalent over every operating condition.

-A third mistake is mixing up the source current with the load current.
-In a Norton circuit, the current source feeds the whole parallel network, and the load current is only one branch current.
+• Step 4 (interpreting the result): mixing up the source current with the load current.
+The current source feeds the whole parallel network, and the load current is only one branch current.

 Need help with a problem?